anishmitra9666/anishmitra9666/README.md

 Hi, I'm Anish

-I'm a data scientist with one year of relevant experience working as a graduate research assistant in two non-consecutive terms at Montana State University-Bozeman and as a data science intern at Data Glacier.
+I'm a data scientist with one year of relevant experience working as a graduate research assistant in two non-consecutive terms at Montana State University-Bozeman and as a data science intern at Data Glacier currently looking for work.

 Here are a few of the projects I am most proud of:-